sZidarov/evenOrOddFunction/README.md

 # evenOrOddFunction
-function that tells if a given number is even or odd
+a function that tells if a given number is even or odd